external-secrets/kubernetes-external-secrets/keps/20200901-standard-crd.md

 spec:

   # the amount of time before the values will be read again from the store
+  # may be set to zero to fetch and create it once
   refreshInterval: "1h"

   # there can only be one target per ES